sethfowler/chromium-trace-analyzer/README.md

 ## Usage

-To get a quick summary of the hottest tasks in the trace:
+To get a quick summary of the hottest tasks in the trace from several
+perspectives:
 ```bash
 chromium-trace-analyzer --trace profile.json
 ```